Country 1035: History

+Announced as Europe's first dedicated country music radio station, Country 1035 began broadcasting across Greater London on 1 September 1994.
+Transmissions were on frequency 1035 kHz on the medium wave band.
+Martin Satterthwaite, the station’s senior music consultant, speaking to Billboard magazine prior to the launch envisaged a playlist of predominantly American artists divided equally between established and newer, less familiar.
+Roger Trapp writing in The Independent described country music in the station's proposed playlist as "pretty much anything you want it to be".
+He questioned whether the genre would be attractive to advertisers, given country music had an image problem in Britain.

 After airing test transmissions the first voice officially heard on air was the station's chairman John Wellington.
 In his opening words he noted that the station will "fulfill a long awaited need".
 It was the first terrestrial station in the UK to broadcast Country music 24 hours a day, 7 days a week (although TV and Radio stations had been broadcasting the genre daily for sometime).
 Garth Brooks, who was at the peak of his fame, officially opened the station after Wellington's speech with the words "On behalf of all the Country music artists and Country music fans.
 Hi folks, this is Garth Brooks and you've got it tuned to the newest radio station in London.
 It's Country 1035 and I officially declare it open.
 I wish you guys a long success and a lot of happiness, cause that's the true measure of success".

 The first song played was Brooks' Friends in Low Places (which was voted #1 country song ever by listeners of the station a few months later), the second was another Brooks song The Dance.
-The station's early line up included such well-known presenters such as Chris Grant, Jon Scragg, Randall Lee Rose, Peter Quinn, Paul Hollingdale, David Allan and Bryan Chalker.
+The station's early line up included presenters Chris Grant, Jon Scragg, Randall Lee Rose, Peter Quinn, Paul Hollingdale, David Allan and Bryan Chalker.
 Chalker was subsequently dismissed for disciplinary reasons.
 David Allan left the station, going back to BBC Radio 2 and in an article for Country Music People magazine he criticized the station for not playing enough true country music.

-The station suffered greatly because it lacked an FM frequency, with its single low-powered AM transmitter barely reaching the outer London suburbs in daylight and foreign interference then making it virtually inaudible after dark.
+Advertising take-up was slow as potential advertisers, particularly record labels awaited publication of audited audience figures, however, success was reported for concert ticket sales promoted on air.
+Luxembourg-based CLT Multimedia (RTL), who previously held a minority stake had assumed ownership by the beginning of 1995.

-As staffers and DJs alike bickered about what was "true" Country music, the operation began to run out of money and Country 1035 faced closure.
-After much heart-searching, the station was sold to media giant RTL who made strenuous attempts for nearly three years to turn it around.
+RTL made strenuous attempts for nearly three years to turn it around.
 An initially over-formulaic, heavy-rotation playlist damaged ratings, but a subsequent, more audience-friendly format saw station share rise, and at one time, even exceed its competitor Jazz FM.